Malachite: The Captivating Green Gemstone – A Complete Guide

 Color Varieties & Classification

-Malachite’s rich green palette results from its high copper content, with shades ranging from emerald to dark forest green.
-Its unique banding patterns are caused by varying oxidation states during formation.
+Malachite’s rich green palette comes from its high copper content, with shades ranging from bright emerald to deep forest green.
+Its unique banding patterns arise from varying oxidation states during formation.

 Types of Malachite